Celebrating the next generation of global changemakers for mental health system innovation!

 1. Pre-Summer Institute Orientation

 The Pre-Summer Institute Orientation prepares Fellows for the journey that they will soon embark on and welcomes them to the Global MINDS family.
-Through team-building activities, storytelling and an exploration of skills and competencies, students are introduced to the Guiding Principles of Global MINDS, to Faculty Mentors and to each other, while beginning to conceptualize and reflect on their unique and individual strengths and that make up the larger GMFP community.
+Through team-building activities, storytelling and an exploration of skills and competencies, Fellows are introduced to the Guiding Principles of Global MINDS, to Faculty, Fellow Mentors (2017-18 Fellow alumni from Western University and Kenya) and to each other, while beginning to conceptualize and reflect on their unique and individual strengths and that make up the larger GMFP community.
+Fellows will also prepare for the Summer Institute in advance by having access to foundational learning materials (e.g. readings and teaching videos).

 2. Summer Institute

-Over a two-week period, the Fellows collectively comprise of four high-performing teams.
-These teams are tasked to develop a “disruptive solution” for a complex mental health system challenge proposed by one of our Community Partners, totalling four complex challenges.
-Each team will receive coaching from two Faculty Mentors (one Kenyan and one Canadian), and will work alongside Community Partners and local stakeholders to address these challenges through a social innovation approach.
-Teams engage in an intensive curriculum of sense-making exercises (system mapping, stakeholder analysis), develop iterative complex challenge questions and briefs, determine personal and team impact statements, and design implementation, evaluation and sustainability strategies.
-Professional capacity building opportunities are integrated into the curriculum, including daily mindfulness and reflection sessions, cultural exchanges, larger group and team-building activities, and focused, interactive learning on topics such as public speaking and leadership development.
-The Summer Institute ends with a “Disruptive Solutions Final Pitch Event”, where teams pitch their final solution to received seed funding of up to $5000 CAD.
-Audience members include: judges, Community Partner representatives, Canadian and African faculty and staff, and the local country’s officials and community members.
+Over a two-week period, Fellows will collectively comprise of four high-performing teams, and will be tasked to develop a “disruptive solution” for a complex mental health system challenge proposed by one of our Community Partners, totalling four complex challenges.
+Each team will receive guidance from a Faculty Coach and Fellow Mentor, and will work in partnership with their Community Partners and local stakeholders to address these challenges.
+Teams engage in an intensive curriculum of sense-making exercises (system mapping, stakeholder analysis), developing iterative complex challenge questions and briefs, determining personal and team impact statements, and designing implementation, evaluation and sustainability strategies.
+Professional capacity building opportunities are integrated into the curriculum, including daily mindfulness and reflection sessions, cultural exchange, larger group and team-building activities, and focused, interactive learning on topics such as public speaking and leadership development.
+The Summer Institute ends with a “Disruptive Solutions Final Pitch Event”, where teams pitch their final solution to receive seed funding.
+Audience members will include: Community Partner representatives, Global MINDS faculty and staff, university and public officials, and other members of the community.

 3. Post-Summer Institute Activities

-Following the Summer Institute, the solutions are rapidly tested, evaluated and disseminated over a period of up to 1 year by the teams with direct oversight from Western University and local faculty and in partnership with local stakeholders (e.g. government, NGOs).
-Virtual and on-site faculty support from the Faculty Mentors will be provided on an ongoing basis.
-Other faculty members from Global MINDS will be brought in as process or content experts as needed on projects.
-Throughout the year, Fellows also participate in Knowledge Exchange Activities (webinars, report submissions) and Professional Capacity Development Activities (reflection and teambuilding/leadership activities).
-Fellows also share their journey on the GMFP SnapShot Blog.
+Following the Summer Institute, each team will implement, evaluate and disseminate their project solutions over the year with coaching from faculty, guidance by Mentors, and in partnership with local stakeholders.
+Other faculty members from Global MINDS will be brought in as process or content experts as needed.
+Projects are expected to obtain approval from the Western University Research Ethics Board.
+Throughout the year, Fellows also participate in Knowledge Exchange Activities (webinars, oral and written report submissions) and Professional Development Activities (reflective practice, teambuilding, and leadership activities).
+Fellows also share their journey on the SnapShot Blog.

 The inaugural year of the GMFP is currently underway, with the first Summer Institute having taken place in Machakos Town, Machakos County, Kenya (May 21 – June 3, 2017).
 Learn more about the 2017 Global MINDS Fellowship Program.

-Our Fellows are equally selected from Africa and Canada.
-As students, they excel academically, and demonstrate interest in mental health and positive social change.
+As students, GMFP Fellows excel academically, and demonstrate interest in mental health and positive social change.
 They are motivated by a genuine sense of compassion for others and a drive for using innovative approaches to tackling complex challenges.

 Get to know our 2017 Fellows.